Beyond Sentiment: The Manifold of Human Emotions: Experiments

 \subsection{Classifying Emotions}

-An important application, analogous to sentiment analysis, is emotion classification.
+One of the primary experiment in this paper is emotion classification.
 In other words, given a document $x$ predict the emotion that is expressed in the text.

-As mentioned in the introduction, it is possible to do that by constructing separate $p(y_i|x)$ models for every emotion (one-vs-all approach).
-The one vs. all approach is not entirely satisfactory as it ignores the relationships between similar and contradictory moods.
-Why should we not use documents labeled as \texttt{sleepy} when we fit a model for predicting \texttt{tired}.
-On the other hand, it is not clear how to count these documents since \texttt{sleepy} and \texttt{tired} are not identical emotions.
+As mentioned in the introduction, this classification can be done by constructing separate $p(y_i|x)$ models for every emotion (one-vs-all approach).
+However, the one vs. all approach is not entirely satisfactory as it ignores the relationships between similar and contradictory moods.
+For example, documents labeled as \texttt{sleepy} can be helpful when we fit a model for predicting \texttt{tired}.
+The mood manifold provides a natural way to incorporate this information, as documents from similar moods will be mapped to similar points on the manifold.

-Our framework accounts for the relationship between similar and contradictory emotions automatically as it assumes a hidden continuous representation, where $P(Z|Y=y)$ reflects a non-trivial relationship between the emotions.
-Our earlier attempts to construct a manual relationship between emotions based on domain knowledge did not perform well.
-Our current approach is data driven and indeed it outperforms the one vs. all approach, as we show below.
-Our one vs. all baseline is a regularized logistic regression, operating in the original bag of words feature space --- one of the strongest text classification baselines.

-Since $P(Z|Y=y)$ are Gaussian, the resulting Bayes classifier, which minimizes the classification risk, is the well known quadratic discriminant analysis (assuming $\Var(Z|Y=y)$ depends on $y$), or the well-known linear discriminant analysis (assuming that $\Var(Z|Y=y)$ does not depend on $y$).

-We considered three different models for the covariance matrices: full covariance, diagonal covariance, and linear combination of full covariance and spherical covariance:

-In either case we used a $C$ dimensional ambient space ($C$ equals the number of emotions) and the approximation \eqref{eq:map_approx}.

-Classification experiments(Figure~\ref{tbl:classification_binary}--\ref{tbl:classification_mood}) are performed on the Livejournal data with the most popular 32 moods, 100 moods, and the 15 clusters from Figure~\ref{fig:dendrogram}.
-Half of the data is used for the training and the other half for testing. $t$-tests are performed on 10 random trials to determine statistical significance.
-Low accuracies are expected in this task because there are many similar emotions that significantly overlap each other.
-We also designed three sample binary classification tasks obtained by partitioning the set of moods into two clusters(positive vs. negative sentiment, engagement vs. boredom, and anger vs. calm).

-Figure~\ref{tbl:classification_binary} and Figure~\ref{tbl:classification_mood} compare classification results using the emotion manifold model (LDA/QDA with different covariance matrix models) and a regularized logistic regression baseline on the original bag of words feature.
-Most of the experimental results show that the emotion manifold model results in a statistically significant classification improvement.
-The improvements are especially noticeable in the F1-measures; it can be seen that mood categories with less training data benefit more from since these minor classes contribute more on macro f1 than accuracy measure.